ossf/education/README.md

 ### Quick Start

 - Areas that need contributions
-- Build information if applicable
+-  [ ] Review of the Proposed Education Plan
+-  [ ] Review of terms/definitions in the Glossary
 - Where to file issues - <https://github.com/ossf/education/issues>
-- Etc.

 ## Meeting times